 Saint Bernard Temperament

 St. Bernards are well known for their benevolent temperament and friendly nature.
-They enjoy the company of their owners and are gentle with children.
-These huge breeds are pretty gentle, even to strangers.
+They enjoy the company of their owners and are gentle with kids.
+These big dogs are sweet, even to strangers.
 Their size alone is what may scare away anyone with a bad intention.

 This breed is only moderately active; therefore, no need for a huge yard or a lot of exercises.
 Saints, however, enjoy taking walks like any other dog.
 Early training of St. Bernard is important before they become too big and harder to instruct.